merico34/MonashBeamer/README.md

-#Monash Blue Beamer slides template
+#MonashBlue beamer slides template

-This template works with either LaTeX directly, or RMarkdown, to generate slides using Beamer.
+Template for generating Beamer slides for use by staff and students of the Monash Business School.

-Designed for use by staff and students of the Monash Business School.
+Use *either* Beamer_presentation.Rmd or Beamer_presentation.tex.
+You do not need both.